ahmjw/php-dom-view/README.md

 ## c.content
 By writing `<c.content></c.content>` or `<c.content />` in your HTML template, it will replace it with view's content.
 ## c.import
-You can call another HTML file by writing `<c.import name="menu"></c.import>` or `<c.import name="menu" />`.
+You can call other HTML file by writing `<c.import name="menu"></c.import>` or `<c.import name="menu" />`.
 Write the name of HTML template in attribut `name`.
 The value `menu` will call HTML template file with name "menu.html".
+It will replace it with the content of called HTML file.
+## c.partial
+You can call other HTML file by writing `<c.partial name="header"></c.import>` or `<c.partial name="header" />`.
+Cut off any part of your written layout and write it to other HTML file.
+You can use it when you need to share the same part of a layout to other layout.
+Write the name of HTML template in attribut `name`.
+The value `header` will call HTML template file with name "header.html".
 It will replace it with the content of called HTML file.
 ## c.config
 By writing `<c.config layout="two-columns"></c.config>` or `<c.config layout="two-columns" />` in view HTML, it will execute layout as it declared.
 Write the name of HTML template in attribut `layout`.
 The value `two-columns` will call HTML template file with name "two-columns.html".
 ## c.widget